To set the maintenance method and maintenance factors for the lighting installation, four steps are necessary.

-The maintenance factor resulting from a light emitting surface is the product of RMF (room maintenance factor), LMF (lumen maintenance factor), LLMF (lamp lumen maintenance factor) and LSF (lamp survival factor).
-The tool allows you to adjust the settings for the room, the luminaires and the lamps.
-These settings are then adopted for all the luminaires which are currently selected in CAD.
+The resulting maintenance factor of a light emitting surface is the product of the room maintenance factor with the luminaire maintenance factor, the lamp lumen maintenance factor and a lamp survival factor.
+(MF = RMF * LMF * LLMF * LSF).
+The tool gives you the possibility to make settings for the room, the luminaire and the lamps.
+These settings are applied to all luminaires that are currently selected in the CAD.

-Under "Result" you will find the maintenance factor which has been passed on to the calculation process for this light output.
-Under "Comments" you can enter notes which are part of the documentation.
+Under Result you will find the maintenance factor that is transferred to the calculation for this light output.
+Under Note you can enter a note that is part of the documentation.

-If you cannot find a specific type of lamp or luminaire in the selection list, then you can overwrite the factors with defined values.
-In the following illustration you can see which factors can be overwritten by defined values.
-When you overwrite one of the factors, a lock symbol will appear on the right hand side.
-This symbol indicates that the standard calculation has been replaced by a defined value.
-If you click on the lock the defined value will be removed and Evo will use the standard calculation again.
+If you cannot find a luminaire or lamp type in the selection lists, you can also overwrite the factors with fixed values.
+In the following image you can see which of the factors can be overwritten with fixed values.
+If you overwrite one of the factors, a small lock symbol appears on the right.
+This symbol shows you that the standard calculation has been exchanged for a fixed value.
+If you click on the lock symbol, the fixed value is discarded and Evo uses the standard calculation.

-When you overwrite the luminaire maintenance factor, Evo displays a text field instead of a selection box.
-You can enter the type of luminaire here as text.
-This information will then be found in the documentation of the maintenance data.
-When you overwrite the LLMF (lamp lumen maintenance factor) or the LSF (lamp survival factor) with a defined value, you also have the option of using a text for the type of lamp.
+If you overwrite the luminaire maintenance factor, Evo displays a text input field instead of the selection box.
+Here you can enter the luminaire type as text.
+This information can then be found in the maintenance data documentation.
+If you overwrite the lamp lumen maintenance factor or the lamp survival factor with a fixed value, you also have the option of entering a text for the lamp type.
 This is also part of the documentation.

-Documentation of maintenance factors for luminaires is at the area level.
-A room/space summary is generated as an overview for each area.
-As long as the simplified maintenance method is used for this space the defined maintenance factor will be documented in the room/space summary.
+The documentation of the maintenance factors for luminaires is carried out at space level.
+For each space, a summary is created as an overview.
+If the fixed maintenance method is used for this space, the fixed maintenance factor is documented on the summary.

-If the detailed maintenance method applies for an area, a separate output with the name "Maintenance data" will appear in the output tree on the left.
-For interior areas these are subordinate to the room/space.
-Exterior spaces are below the open site node.
-The maintenance factor documentation is only generated for luminaires which are allocated to the area.
-As already mentioned you can adjust this via the selection boxes in the tool "Maintenance factors".
+If the detailed maintenance method applies to a space, a separate output with the name "Maintenance factors" appears in the output tree on the left.
+For indoor spaces, these are subordinate to the room.
+Outdoor spaces are below the site node.
+The documented maintenance factors are only created for luminaires that are also assigned to the space.
+As already mentioned, you can adjust this via the selection boxes in the "Maintenance factors" tool.